Essential Turkey Hunting Gear for Success

 8).
 Turkey chokes are a must in my mind.
 You can kill a tom with a standard choke like a modified just fine but ranges with stock chokes are limited.
 Turkeys can be unpredictable and you do not want a tom to hang up at 50 yards only to realize the choke in your gun is suited for 40 or less.
 Turkey chokes are fairly affordable and can really make the difference when the time comes to pull the trigger to ensure that tom stays put.

 9).
 For those who hunt on the ground rather than in a blind, camo is clearly one of the most crucial pieces of the puzzle to fool a turkey into range.
-There are many brands to choose from and styles of camp but one things is for certain, you want to be concealed from head to toe.
+There are many brands to choose from and styles of camp but one things is for certain, you want conceal yourself from head to toe.
 Turkeys have excellent eyesight and can pick out the glow of human skin easily.

 10).
 While ground hunting we often find ourselves in some uncomfortable positions.
 Shooting sticks are great for bearing the load of the gun while it rests against your shoulder and also for stability when the adrenaline is surging or the arms are getting fatigued.
 Shooting sticks are light and very portable and in my eyes a key piece of equipment for gun hunters to have along.

 11).
 When the big old longbeard comes strutting in you have once chance to make everything come together.
-That one chance ultimately ends with the performance of the shotshell once the trigger is pulled.
-Yes, turkey loads are expensive but it pays to combo the right load to your gun and choke.
+That one chance ultimately ends with the performance of the shotshell once the you engage the trigger.
+Yes, turkey loads are expensive, but it pays to combo the right load to your gun and choke.
 Having the right shells along for the hunt will give you the confidence needed when it’s crunch time.

 Gear, gear and more gear.
 All of it necessary?
 Probably not but it’s the “stuff” that keeps us hunters entertained, confident and excited about our beloved hobby.
-Like any form of hunting, turkey hunting has a few vital pieces of equipment that most of us would agree is essential to have in our bag of tricks to fooling old tom.
+Like any form of hunting, a few essential turkey hunting gear that most of us would agree is essential to have in our bag of tricks to fooling old tom.
 Good luck this spring!